thf06037/ClassicTileCascade/README.md

 up in the ALT-Tab switcher menu. <strong></strong></li>
 </ul>
 <p><strong></strong></p>
-<p>It’s recommended to uncheck this setting unless you are having
+<p>It's recommended to uncheck this setting unless you are having
 problems with the internal algorithm behavior.
-Please see the <a href="Troubleshooting.htm">Troubleshooting</a> section for some scenarios where you might wish to check or uncheck this setting.</p></td>
+Please see the Troubleshooting section for some scenarios where you might wish to check or uncheck this setting.</p></td>
 </tr>
 <tr class="odd">
 <td width="156" data-valign="top"><p>Logging</p></td>